cathyxuxuxu/stocks-analysis/README.md

   ###### Advantages of the refactored VBA script:

     1. VBA script is easier for other people to read.
     2. The code runs more efficient.
-According to the images above, we can see that the run time for refactored code is X times faster than the original code.
+According to the images above, we can see that the run time for refactored code is 8 times faster than the original code.

   ###### Disadvantages of the original VBA script: